visionegg/visionegg/visionegg/README.txt

 LICENSE

-The Vision Egg is copyright (c) Andrew D. Straw, 2001-2003.
+The Vision Egg is Copyright (c) Andrew D. Straw, 2001-2003, Copyright (c) 2004-2006 California Institute of Technology.
 It is distributed under the terms of the GNU LGPL (Lesser General Public License.)
 See LICENSE.txt for more information.
 This software is provided "as is" without any warranty of any kind, either expressed or implied.

 CREDITS (SOURCE CODE INCLUDED WITH THE VISION EGG DISTRIBUTION)